Kid Icarus: Uprising: Synopsis

 The deities' ongoing battles prompt an alien race called the Aurum to invade Earth for its resources.
 The warring deities unite against the threat, and the Sun God Pyrrhon sacrifices himself to banish the Aurum to the far side of the galaxy.
 Events then move forward three years, when Pit is trapped inside a ring with no clear memory of what happened.
-Using hosts to make his way to a ruined city, he meets up with Magnus, who reveals that Palutena's army has turned against humanity and that Pit's body is attacking humans.
+Using hosts to make his way to a ruined city, he reunites with Magnus, who reveals that Palutena's army has turned against humanity and that Pit's body is attacking humans.
 Using Magnus' body, Pit defeats his body and repossesses it.
-Viridi then flies him to Palutena's capital of Skyworld, which has been reduced to ruins.
-Viridi reveals that the Lunar Sanctum was a prison holding the Chaos Kin, a soul-devouring creature that escaped when Pit destroyed the base.
-The Chaos Kin has possessed Palutena and caused her to become deranged.
-After obtaining the Lightning Chariot, Pit breaks through the defensive barrier around Skyworld's capital and defeats Palutena.
-The Chaos Kin then steals her soul, and both Pit and Dark Pit follow the Chaos Kin into its dimension to retrieve it.
-To save Dark Pit from a final attack by the defeated Chaos Kin, Pit overuses his flight powers, burning his wings and nearly killing himself.
+Viridi then flies him to Palutena's capital of Skyworld, which has been reduced to ruins, and reveals that the Lunar Sanctum was a prison holding the Chaos Kin, a soul-devouring creature.
+When Pit destroyed the base, it escaped and possessed Palutena, causing her change in personality.
+After obtaining the Lightning Chariot, Pit breaks through the defensive barrier surrounding Skyworld's capital and defeats Palutena.
+The Chaos Kin then steals her soul, and Pit and Dark Pit follow the Chaos Kin into its dimension, the Chaos Vortex, to retrieve it.
+To save Dark Pit from a final attack by the defeated Chaos Kin, Pit overuses his flight powers and nearly dies after burning his wings.

 Dark Pit takes Pit to the Rewind Spring so time can be reversed for Pit's body.
-Upon arrival, Pandora's essence escapes from Dark Pit and uses the Spring to restore her body before being defeated by Dark Pit.
+Upon arrival, Pandora's essence escapes from Dark Pit and uses the Spring to restore her body before being defeated by him.
 Pit is restored by the Spring, while the loss of Pandora's powers leaves Dark Pit unable to fly on his own.
 Now restored, Pit attempts to destroy Hades with the Three Sacred Treasures, but Hades easily destroys them and attempts to eat Pit.
 After escaping from Hades' insides, Pit is guided by Palutena to the home of the Forge God Dyntos, who fashions a new Great Sacred Treasure after Pit proves himself in multiple trials.
 Launching a fresh assault, Pit succeeds in injuring Hades, but the Great Sacred Treasure is badly damaged, leaving only its cannon intact.
 Hades attempts to launch a final attack, but a revived Medusa injures him further before being killed by Hades for defying him.
 This enables Palutena to supercharge the cannon, and Pit uses it to destroy Hades' body, saving the world.
 In a post-credits scene, the disembodied Hades states he will likely return in another twenty-five years.